In ‘Fosse/Verdon,’ Who Was Bob Fosse’s Second Wife, Joan McCracken?

 — TOWN&COUNTRY (@TandCmag) April 17, 2019

 But the illness that was dogging McCracken at the time of her split with Fosse was diabetes, which was diagnosed when she was a teen touring with a ballet company.
-She was insulin dependent, but kept that, and the nature of her illness a secret.
+She was insulin-dependent but kept that, and the nature of her illness a secret.
 Little was known then about managing diabetes with diet and controlling alcohol intake, and she believed if she went public, she wouldn’t get hired.

 Friends say McCracken often lived on cigarettes and minimal calories, causing complications like heel spurs, arthritis, and heart problems.
 While her health was in decline, Fosse started working with Verdon, leading to his second divorce.